Claudia Lawrence

 Later in September 2009, police activity was noted on the University of York campus.
 Press interest prompted the police to clarify that they had been looking for a 'rusty white van', the driver of which was seen trying to attract the attention of women who had been walking along the same route which Claudia most likely took to work in the days prior to her disappearance.
 Little more was heard about this search, so the police were either unable to trace the van or managed to rule the driver out of having any connection to the case.

-Things went quite for a few months until March 2010, when the first anniversary of Claudia's disappearance prompted a flurry of activity.
+Things went quiet for a few months until March 2010, when the first anniversary of Claudia's disappearance prompted a flurry of activity.
 Crimestoppers released a new poster advertising a reward of £10,000 for information leading to an arrest and conviction in the case of the missing woman, with the normal guarantee by the organisation that information submitted to them would be completely anonymous.
-By this time, Claudia's 36th birthday had passed without the opportunity for her family to celebrate with her and no clue as to her whereabouts.
+By this time, Claudia's 36th birthday had passed without the opportunity for her family to celebrate with her and no new clues as to her whereabouts.

 Hopes were raised when police commenced a search in the area of Heslington, York, on 24th March 2010 after a tip-off was submitted by a member of the public.
 They cordoned off an area near to a children's playground and scoured the area.
 The following day, they relocated to a piece of land nearer to the university campus which was bordered by a playing field and student accommodation.
 Neither one of these searches uncovered any information to progress the case, and was rumoured to have been instigated by a hoax call.